 Hunting and Trapping on DUC Lands in Saskatchewan

-DUC Properties DUC-owned lands are restored and managed to provide habitat for North America’s breeding waterfowl and made possible thanks to the donors, volunteers and partners who support Ducks Unlimited Canada’s conservation work.
-These diverse landscapes, totalling over 190,000 acres in Saskatchewan, offer a wealth of opportunities for outdoor enthusiasts.
+DUC-owned properties are restored and managed to provide habitat for North America’s breeding waterfowl and have been made possible by the donors, volunteers and partners who support DUC’s conservation work.
+These diverse lands, totalling over 190,000 acres in Saskatchewan, offer a wealth of opportunities for outdoor enthusiasts.

-Ducks Unlimited Canada (DUC) provides access to these lands for public use, including hunting and trapping.
-Below are the rules surrounding hunting and trapping on these multi-use DUC properties in Saskatchewan that will help you identify accessible lands and enjoy a safe and memorable experience.
+DUC provides access to these lands for public use, including hunting, trapping and other recreational uses.
+On this page, you’ll find rules surrounding activities on these multi-use DUC properties, as well as a listing of accessible lands in Saskatchewan, that will help you enjoy a safe and memorable experience.

 Always consult the Saskatchewan hunting regulations before any trip into the field